ilkerkaracaa/sqlTutorial/Tutorial11/README.md

 - UNION
 - (SELECT first_name
 - FROM customer);
-2)Let's sort the intersecting data for the first_name columns in the actor and customer tables.
+2) Let's sort the intersecting data for the first_name columns in the actor and customer tables.
 - (SELECT first_name
 - FROM actor)
 - INTERSECT